 Cuts: Do Not Fall Victim to It

 The worst thing about a zero-turn or any lawn mower is accidental cuts.
 This is something that you must worry about.
-Zero-turn mowers have a fast-running blade, and if by chance you get cut from it, things will surely go south for you.
-These cuts might lead you to severe injuries and if help doesn’t arrive, these are the things that lead a person to death.
+Zero-turn mowers have a fast-running blade, and if by chance you get cut by it, things will surely go south for you.
+These cuts might lead to severe injuries and if help doesn’t arrive, these are the things that lead a person to death.
 So, be very careful while riding a zero-turn lawn mower.

 Reverse Gear: The Best and Worst Thing About Zero Turn Mower

 Zero-turn mowers are some of those rare mowers that can run backward too.
 Sounds amazing.
 Right?
 But, this is the worst thing about this mower if the rider is an amateur.
 Most of the time, while mowing the lawn, we turn on high music in our ears and enjoy the process.
 And this is something you must not do.

 Most of the cases relating to zero-turn mowers are because the rider ran over kids.
 While reversing, most of the riders do not look back, and if there are kids or people around, you might injure them.
 So, if you are using reverse gear, be careful.
 Minor negligence may lead to severe injury.

 Run Slowly: The Best Way to Operate Safely: Running Slowly is the best option to avoid injuries and for smooth grass cutting.